Skip to main content

 This course is ideal for anyone interested in training to become a counsellor.
 It introduces underlying theory which prepares you for the Diploma in Therapeutic Counselling Level 4.
 Counselling courses are run in conjunction with the Counselling and Psychotherapy Central Awarding Body (CPCAB).

 We have start dates in September and March.
-For the next course please email Chloe at neilsonc@bpc.ac.uk
+For the next course please email neilsonc@bpc.ac.uk

 In this course you will build on your Skills while being introduced to a variety of theoretical approaches.